FACT-Finder-Web-Components/documentation/markdown/en/overview-communication.md

 #### 1. Ajax Request
 When the user interacts with the search result page a Ajax Request is made at certain points.
 This Ajax Requests needs now to be made to the shop system now.
-Change the url settings in `ff-communication` element.
+Change the URL settings in `ff-communication` element.

 ```html
 <ff-communication url="http://your.factfinder.com/FACT-Finder">